 Cougill earned his B.S. in Exercise Science from Western Illinois University in 2004.
 He is married to Jennifer (Ekstrand) Cougill from Tempe, AZ.
 Jennifer serves as a Physician’s Assistant in the Emergency Room at Yavapai Regional Medical Center.

 Jerry Dawson – Pitching Coach

-Jerry Dawson enters his fifth season as pitching coach for the Roughriders staff after serving as the head baseball coach at Chaparral High School in Scottsdale, Arizona for the 37 years.
+Jerry Dawson enters his sixth season as the pitching coach for the Roughriders staff after serving as the head baseball coach at Chaparral High School in Scottsdale, Arizona for 37 years.
 Dawson owns the most high school career victories in the state of Arizona with 774.
-His teams enjoyed tremendous success over the years, qualifying for post-season play 35 of the 37 years of the program’s existence.
+His teams enjoyed tremendous success over the years, qualifying for post season play 34 of the 36 years of the program’s existence.

-Dawson served as a member of the USA Baseball Junior National team staff in 2004, which competed in the World Games in Taipei.
+Dawson served as an assistant coach on the USA Baseball Junior National team staff in 2004, which competed in the World Games in Taipei.
 He also served as the Head Coach of the Junior National team in 2005 when it competed in the Pan Am games in Mexico, winning the silver medal.

-Jerry has a B. A. in Education from Southwest Missouri State University and a M. A. in Education from Arizona State University.
-He served as a Military Police Officer in the United States Army including a tour of duty in the Republic of Vietnam.
+Jerry has a B. A. in Education from Missouri State University and a M. A. in Education from Arizona State University.
+He served as a Military Police Officer in the United States Army including a tour of duty on the Republic of Vietnam.